lamainquisitive-afk/Ethora-Lore/characters/Jams Lore.md

+Bread is fuel.
+all other gods are worthless and dead
+Must Make Bread

 Hi I'm yam yeah I think that's my name
 So urmm I'm a fuck what was I. Oh yes I am a farmer
 A completely normal...